110

 • Flour: I’ve only made this recipe with unbleached, organic, all-purpose flour, so I can’t vouch for any other kind.
 If you’re gluten-free and you try this recipe with your favorite gluten-free flour blend, can you let me know how it worked out?

 • Nondairy Milk: You can use any variety or brand of nondairy milk in this recipe.
 I like the brand Milkadamia.
 Oatly is also good.
 But those can be pricey, so feel free to just buy the generic brand at your local grocery store if you want to save money.
-If you buy soymilk, make sure it’s non-GMO or organic.
-If you’re a strict vegan, you probably avoid GMO foods since they can contain fish genes.
+If you buy soymilk, I recommend buying non-GMO or organic.

 • Sugar: For the sugar in this recipe, you can use any number of sugars, as long as they’re vegan.
 Sucanat, coconut sugar, raw sugar, organic sugar, and demerara are all fine.
 If you’re unsure if your sugar is vegan, you can contact the company and ask.
 Or just avoid conventional white sugar or granulated sugar, and you should be ok.